Q-Match: Iterative Shape Matching via Quantum Annealing: Derivations and Proofs

-Before we factor out the product, we want to show that for two disjoint cycles $c_k, c_l$, the equality $(c_k- I)(c_l- I) = 0$ holds.
+We want to use that for two disjoint cycles $c_k, c_l$, the equality $(c_k- I)(c_l- I) = 0$ holds.
 In all the places where $c_k$ has $0$ on the diagonal, $c_l$ has $1$, because they are disjoint.
 This leads to the fact that in the rows, where $(c_k- I)$ is non-zero, $(c_l- I)$ has zero columns or rows, respectively.
-Using this, we can further simplify \eqref{eq:applying_to_c_i}, since all terms that are quadratic or higher in components of $\alpha$ vanish:
+Therefore, the last term in \eqref{eq:ProofPara} vanishes and the statement is proven.

 \end{proof}